Ma1heus/Ma1heus/README.md

 ### About me
 <div style="display: inline_block">
-  <p> ◉ :computer: I am currently a computer science student. :computer_mouse:</p>
+  <p> ◉  I am currently a computer science student. </p>
-  <p> ◉ :page_facing_up: Knowledge in: HTML, CSS, Python, C and JavaScript. :bookmark_tabs:</p>
+  <p> ◉  Knowledge in: HTML, CSS, Python, C and JavaScript. </p>
-  <p> ◉ :man_technologist: I'm open to proposals and requests for the creation of websites, systems and programs development. :man_technologist:</p>
+  <p> ◉  I'm open to proposals and requests for the creation of websites, systems and programs development. </p>
-  <p> ◉ :email: My email: matheusrodriguesluz0@gmail.com :email:</p>
+  <p> ◉  My email: matheusrodriguesluz0@gmail.com </p>
-  <p> ◉ :mag_right: I'm very curious, so maybe I'll keep learning new things. :mag:</p>
+  <p> ◉  I'm very curious, so maybe I'll keep learning new things. </p>
-  <p> ◉ :cake: I like a candy, if you want to win me over, let it be with a pudding! :custard:</p>
+  <p> ◉  I like a candy, if you want to win me over, let it be with a pudding! </p>
 </div>

 ##